MarieRoald/matcouply/docs/optimization.rst

 However, this problem does not have a unique solution, and each time we fit a coupled matrx factorization, we may obtain different factor matrices.
 As a consequence, we cannot interpret the factor matrices.
-To circumvent this problem, it is common to add regularisation, forming the following optimisation problem
+To circumvent this problem, it is common to add regularization, forming the following optimisation problem

 .. math::